dekoskylab/T-cell-screening/README.md

 ## Data

-Raw data can be found at ...
+Raw TCRα:β MiSeq data have been deposited in the NCBI Sequence Read Archive (SRA) under accession number PRJNA827461.

 ## Usage

 1. Perform quality control with `qualityfilter_script_human_v1.1.sh` for forward and reverse reads.
 This script requires FASTX-Toolkit v0.0.14.
+A quality treshold of q20p50 was used.

     `bash qualityfilter_script_human_v1.1.sh forward_reads.fastq reverse_reads.fastq prefix`